0xadri/notes-js/__intrvw_qs_03_react.md

 -------------------------------------------------------

-# What's a "pure function" in React ?
+## What's a "pure function" in React ?

 TLDR: deterministic + no side effect.

 A function that, given the same inputs, always returns the same output and does not produce side effects.

-In React, this means:
+In React, we use function components so this means:

  - A component should return the same `JSX` for the same `props` and `state`.